 Dr. Holian attended Bowling Green State University, where in 1971 he received a B.S. in Chemistry.
 He received his Ph.D in Chemistry from Montana State University in 1975.
 Following positions at the University of Pennsylvania and Villanova University, he moved to Texas and joined the faculty of the University of Texas Health Science Center at Houston in 1984.
 During his tenure in Houston, Andrij rose to the rank of full professor and became the Director of Research for the Mickey Leland National Urban Air Toxics Research Center.
 In July of 2000, he came to the University of Montana to serve as Director of the Center for Environmental Health Sciences in the Department of Biomedical and Pharmaceutical Sciences.
-He is also the Scientific Director of the CEHS Inhalation and Pulmonary Physiology Core.
+He is also the Scientific Director of the CEHS Inhalation and Pulmonary Physiology Core, the Director of the UM Toxicology Graduate Program and the UM Program Director of the MUS Collaborative Materials Science PhD Program.

 The primary focus of the laboratory is the elucidation of the molecular and cellular mechanisms of lung injury (inflammation and fibrosis) from a diverse array of agents.
 Our laboratory has a pulmonary disease research emphasis with expertise in macrophage biology and immune disregulation.
 The goals of the studies are to develop strategies to identify subjects at greatest risk of developing lung injury, develop new methods/pharmacologic tools to prevent or halt to progress of lung inflammation and evaluate the risk of human disease from environmentally and occupationally-derived toxic agents.
 Listed below are brief summaries of ongoing projects.